 - Don’t use job content that isn’t yours.
-Each job that appears on Indeed must be offered by an authorized representative of the company seeking to fill a position.
+Each job that appears on Indeed must be offered by an authorised representative of the company seeking to fill a position.

 - Offer a real job.
 Indeed is a search engine for jobs.
 Non-job content–including spam, scams and other offers–will not be shown to job seekers.